 - Popping and/or clicking sensations or sounds when moving your arm

 How is a Torn Rotator Cuff Diagnosed?

 The most basic test that your doctor will perform is a thorough physical examination.
 This will test for range of motion, tenderness, and overall strength of your arm.
 More advanced testing that may be used to confirm a diagnosis include:

 Typically, a torn rotator cuff is first treated with conservative measures that you can do at home, such as applying ice to the affected area and resting it.
 Physical therapy can help increase your flexibility and mobility.
 Your doctor may also recommend an arm sling to reduce unneeded movement.

 If the pain is interfering with your normal activities, your sleep or with your ability to do physical therapy, your doctor might recommend that you have a steroid injection.
 Physical therapy is both a common treatment for a torn rotator cuff and a vital part of your recovery if you have surgery.
 Specific exercises tailored to the particular area of your rotator cuff injury can help increase flexibility and strength.

 Surgical Treatments for a Torn Rotator Cuff

 Surgery is another option for treating a rotator cuff injury.
 Depending on the cause of the condition and other factors, your doctor might recommend that you have surgery to repair the tendons or to replace the shoulder altogether.
 A tendon transfer might be required if the tendon too damaged to be repaired.

-For the best outcome when you have a torn rotator cuff, turn to the specialst who have the experience and expertise to deliver excellent care to you.
-An orthopaedic surgeon can help you regain the full use of your arm and address your pain.
+For the best outcome when you have a torn rotator cuff, turn to the specialist who have the experience and expertise to deliver excellent care to you.
+An orthopedic surgeon can help you regain the full use of your arm and address your pain.

 ©2019 Cameron Memorial Community Hospital